Tanka Hangout Submission Guidelines

 Guidelines

 Members are invited to send one original, unpublished tanka on the assigned prompt for each edition of the Tanka Hangout.
 Restrictions are few, and almost any treatment of the tanka form is acceptable, but please submit your very best effort.
 The tanka will be read for thematic content, the depth and layering of meaning (often called “dreaming room”), vivid imagery, and suggested emotion.
-Any comments that accompany your submission may also be considered, in part or in full, for publication.
+Any comments that accompany your submission may also be considered, in part or in full, for publication, but please be sure your tanka does not rely on these comments.

-Send your submissions, in the body of an email, to Ken Slaughter at tsahangout@outlook.com with the subject heading “Tanka Hangout.”
-We will acknowledge receipt of all email submissions, and if your poem is selected for publication in Tanka Hangout, we will notify you within a month after the submission deadline.
+Send your single tanka submission, in the body of an email, to Ken Slaughter at tsahangout@outlook.com with the subject heading “Tanka Hangout.”
+He will acknowledge receipt of all email submissions, and if your poem is selected for publication in Tanka Hangout, he will notify you within a month after the submission deadline.

 We prefer email submissions, but you may also submit by postal mail: